sys-bio/tellurium/docs/installation.rst

 Installation Options
 ---------------------

 Tellurium can be used with variety of Python front-ends, for example Spyder, PyCharm, Visual Studio Code, Jupyter Notebooks and Jupyter Lab.
-For easy access on Windows we recommend the Windows installer.
+For easy access on Windows we recommend the `Windows Installer <https://github.com/sys-bio/tellurium#front-end-1-tellurium-notebook>`_.
 This will install the Spyder IDE as well as one click access to either Jupyter Notebook or Jupyter Lab.
+Everthing is provided.

-For Mac, Linux as well Windows platforms, Tellurium can be installed using a standard pip install as a collection of pip packages:
+For Mac, Linux as well Windows, Tellurium can be installed using a standard pip install as a collection of pip packages:

 .. code-block:: bash